joomlaworks/allvideos/README.md

 7. Mobile/tablet friendly: if you use MP4 for uploaded videos or if you use services like YouTube, Vimeo & Dailymotion, your videos are mobile ready.
 8. Includes 3 templates: Classic, Framed and Responsive
 9. Fully responsive players when using the "Responsive" template.
-10. Uses the core Joomla! updater since version 4.5.0.
+10. Uses the core Joomla! updater (since version 4.5.0).

+## COMPATIBILITY
+AllVideos is fully compatible with Joomla! versions 1.5, 2.5 & 3.x

 ## LEARN MORE